University of Göttingen: Turn of the 20th century

 At the end of the 19th and beginning of the 20th century, the University of Göttingen achieved its academic peak.
 Göttingen maintained a strong focus on natural science, especially mathematics.
+The tradition began with Carl Friedrich Gauss, who was known as "the Prince of Mathematicians" and taught here in the 18th century.
+Thereafter, Dirichlet and Riemann took over the chair successively and made significant contributions in the fields of algebra, geometry, and number theory.
 By 1900, David Hilbert and Felix Klein had attracted mathematicians from around the world to Göttingen, which made it a leading center of mathematics by the turn of the 20th century.
-Likewise, the Faculty of Theology in conjunction with other orientalists and ancient historians across the university became an international center for the study of religion and antiquity.

 In 1903, its teaching staff numbered 121 and its students 1529.
-Ludwig Prandtl joined the university in 1904, and developed it into a leader in fluid mechanics and in aerodynamics over the next two decades.
+Edmund Husserl, a famous philosopher known as the father of phenomenology, moved to Göttingen to teach.
+Ludwig Prandtl joined the University of Göttingen in 1904, and developed it into a leader in fluid mechanics and in aerodynamics over the next two decades.
 In 1925, Prandtl was appointed as the director of the Kaiser Wilhelm Institute for Fluid Mechanics.
 He introduced the concept of boundary layer and founded mathematical aerodynamics by calculating air flow in the down wind direction.
 Many of Prandtl's students went on to make fundamental contributions to aerodynamics.

-From 1921 to 1933, the physics theory group was led by Max Born, who, during this time, became one of the three discoverers of the non-relativistic theory of quantum mechanics.
+Between 1921 and 1933, the physics theory group was led by Max Born, who, during this time, became one of the three discoverers of the non-relativistic theory of quantum mechanics.
 He may also have been the first to propose its probabilistic relationship with classical physics.
 It was one of the main centers of the development of modern physics.
+Oppenheimer, the American scientist and "father of the atomic bomb", was one of Max Born's most famous students and received his doctorate here.

 During this time, the German language became an international academic language.
 A number of dissertations in the UK and the US had German titles.
 One might be considered having had a complete academic training only when one had studied in Germany.
 Thus, many American students were proud of having studied in Germany, and the University of Göttingen had profound impacts on the US.
 A number of American politicians, lawyers, historians and writers received their education from both Harvard and Göttingen.
 For example, Edward Everett, once Secretary of State and President of Harvard University, stayed in Göttingen for two years of study.
 George Ticknor spent two years studying classics in Göttingen.
 Even John Lothrop Motley, a diplomat and historian, had personal friendship with Otto von Bismarck during his two-year-long study in Göttingen.
 George Bancroft, a politician and historian, received his PhD from the University of Göttingen in 1820.